-Mr. Soloff’s inventive creative energy fueled the growth of Sonics and would lead to the acquisition of 13 new patents in his name.
+Mr. Soloff’s creative energy fueled the growth of Sonics.
 As a pioneer in the industry, with a passion for both ultrasonics and his growing company, Mr. Soloff created and nurtured an environment of innovation at Sonics.
-Introducing new young minds to the unique intricacies of the technology, he fosters a spirit of scientific collaboration that gives rise to more new discoveries (18 additional company patents, plus another 3 pending) while expanding the knowledge base of many young engineers.
+Introducing new young minds to the unique intricacies of the technology, he fosters a spirit of scientific collaboration that gives rise to more new discoveries while expanding the knowledge base of many young engineers.

-Over 5 decades of innovative plastics engineering, Mr. Soloff has accumulated a total of 13 patents in his name and has overseen an additional 18 company patents.
-Patented products and processes are listed below by division.
+Over 5 decades of innovative plastics engineering, Mr. Soloff has accumulated a total of 13 patents in his name and has overseen an additional 30 company patents.

 The beginning of ultrasonic plastics welding as we know it today started in 1963, while Robert Soloff was working on a project for seam welding films wherein thin plastic films were passed under a probe to weld bags and tubes.
 Working with a probe in hand, he accidentally brought it into contact with the Scotch tape dispenser on his desk and the two halves of the dispenser welded together.
 Seeing this, he realized that sound waves could travel around corners and down the sides of rigid plastics to reach the joint area to be welded.